Áine Macken-WalshResearch Officer

 BA Sociology & Political Science (NUI, Galway); MA Human Rights and Democratisation (Padova); Dip.
 Community Development Practice (NUI, Galway); PhD Sociology (NUI, Galway)

-- Cush, P. and Macken-Walsh, A. (2018, in press) Reconstituting Male Identities through Joint Farming Ventures in Ireland, Sociologia Ruralis, Wiley
+- Cush, P. and Macken-Walsh, A. (2018) Reconstituting Male Identities through Joint Farming Ventures in Ireland, Sociologia Ruralis, Wiley

 - Hooks, T., Macken-Walsh, Á., McCarthy, O., Power, C., (2018) Farm-level viability, sustainability and resilience: a focus on cooperative action and values-based supply chains, Studies in Agricultural Economics,